Permanent secretary (United Kingdom): Role

 The permanent secretary, who in some but not all government departments is known formally as the permanent under-secretary of state, is the accounting officer for a department, meaning that they are answerable to Parliament for ensuring that the department appropriately spends money granted by Parliament.
 Permanent secretaries are thus frequently called for questioning by the Public Accounts Committee and select committees of the House of Commons.
 The permanent secretary usually chairs a department's management board which consists of executive members (other civil servants in the department) and non-executive directors.
 In the 1970s, the permanent secretary to Tony Benn when he was Secretary of State for Industry was Peter Carey.
 After Benn spent government money on worker cooperatives, notably Meriden Motorcycle Co-operative, Carey went before the Public Accounts Committee and expressed the opinion that his minister's expenditure had been ultra vires.
 Benn was soon moved to the Department of Energy, while Carey received a knighthood in the following honours list.

 Some larger departments also have a second permanent secretary who acts as deputy.
 In the early 1970s, in a major reorganisation of Whitehall, many smaller ministries were amalgamated into larger departments.
 Following this reorganisation, virtually all departments had second permanent secretaries for a time, though this is no longer as common.

-The most senior civil servant is the Cabinet Secretary, currently Sir Chris Wormald; he is normally also the Head of the Civil Service.
+The most senior civil servant is the Cabinet Secretary, currently Dame Antonia Romeo; the officeholder is normally also the Head of the Civil Service.
 The holder of this office is distinct from other officials of permanent secretary rank within the Cabinet Office.
 By convention, the Prime Minister is Minister for the Civil Service and as such makes regulations regarding the service and has authority over it.
 These duties are delegated to the Minister for the Cabinet Office.